AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 a matter uncontested, should persuade us that it was the unchallenged sentiment of the time.

 Curiously enough.
-Cave, in his \"Lives of the Fathers,\" questions Macrina\'s Universalism.
-In his life of Gregory he says, after sketching Macrina\'s life: \"She is said by some to have been infected with Origen\'s opinions, but finding it reported by no other than Nicephorus, I suppose he mistook her for her grandmother, Macrina, auditor of St.
+Cave, in his "Lives of the Fathers," questions Macrina's Universalism.
+In his life of Gregory he says, after sketching Macrina's life: "She is said by some to have been infected with Origen's opinions, but finding it reported by no other than Nicephorus, I suppose he mistook her for her grandmother, Macrina, auditor of St.
-Gregory, who had Origen for his tutor.\" This is a specimen instance of the manner in which historians have read history through theological spectacles, and written history in ink squeezed from their creeds.
+Gregory, who had Origen for his tutor."
+This is a specimen instance of the manner in which historians have read history through theological spectacles, and written history in ink squeezed from their creeds.

 There is no doubt that the elder Macrina was of the same faith as her granddaughter, for she was a disciple of Gregory Thaumaturgus, who idolized Origen.
-On the testimony of Gregory of Nyssa, \"the blessed Macrina\" lived a holy life and died the death of a perfect Christian, molded, guided and sustained by the influence and power of Universalism.
+On the testimony of Gregory of Nyssa, "the blessed Macrina" lived a holy life and died the death of a perfect Christian, molded, guided and sustained by the influence and power of Universalism.
 And the careful reader of the history of those early days can but feel that she represents the prevailing religious faith of the three first